Modern data stack misses unstructured data processing.

-Visual Data Preparation (VDP) is to fill in the missing piece.
-At a high-level perspective, VDP streamlines visual data from a data source to a computer vision model processing (or deep learning inferencing) to a data destination.
+Versatile Data Pipeline (VDP) is to fill in the missing piece.
+At a high-level perspective, VDP streamlines processing unstructured data from various data sources by AI models and sending results to pre-configured data destinations.

-In other words, VDP is a tool to extract, transform and load (ETL) unstructured visual data to their structured forms.
+In other words, VDP is a tool to extract, transform and load (ETL) unstructured data to their meaningful representations.

 To benefit a broader set of users and maximise the tool's usability and affordability, VDP is built with an open heart to make the most of open source software in each component: